 Where a professional person is involved, the standard of care will be related to the expertise professed by the defendant.
-A specialist will therefore be judged by the standard reasonably to be expected of specialists in that branch of the profession in question (Matrix-Securities), and general practitioners by the standard of the reasonably competent general
+A specialist will therefore be judged by the standard reasonably to be expected of specialists in that branch of the profession in question (Matrix-Securities), and general practitioners by the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.